adamdjbrett/wocati-archived/about/index.md

 _Adopted by WOCATI (The World Conference of Associations of Theological Institutions) at its Inaugural meeting at Kaliurang, Yogyakarta, Indonesia, 19<sup>th</sup> June, 1989 , amended at the Nairobi Congress on 3<sup>rd</sup> _July, 1996 and by the constitutional revision process after the WOCATI Congress in Greece by the WOCATI Executive Meeting in Princeton Theological Seminary 17-20 March 2009, approved by the members of WOCATI May 2010._

+## Download the World Conference of Associations of Theological Institutions (WOCATI)  Constitution
 - [WOCATI Constitution 2010](https://wocati.org/wp-content/uploads/2012/06/WOCATI-Constitution-2010_rev2.pdf)